 Credit: (AP Photo/Elise Amendola)

-New research from the University of Georgia found only 57% of Georgia pharmacies stocked the emergency contraceptive Plan B, which is also known as levonorgestrel.
+Only 57% of Georgia pharmacies stocked the emergency contraceptive Plan B, which is also known as levonorgestrel.
 In rural parts of the state, only 46% of pharmacies had the medication in stock as opposed to 63% in metro areas.

 "Rural areas have a real opportunity to help expand access to these meds," Stone said.
 "And we want to make sure that we support pharmacists and pharmacies keeping them in stock, making sure they're accessible and, you know, making sure that we're giving patients all their options."